-National Winners announced in Monetary Policy Challenge
+National winners announced in Monetary Policy Challenge

 Just like economists working in the Reserve Bank, each team analyses the economic conditions facing New Zealand and the outlook for inflation.
-On the basis of that analysis, they decide on an appropriate setting for the Official Cash Rate (the Reserve Bank’s interest rate).
-Each team provides the reasons for their decision in a written submission and, if selected as a regional finalist, an oral presentation.
+On the basis of that analysis, they decide on an appropriate setting for the Official Cash Rate (the Reserve Bank's interest rate).
+Each team presents the reasons for their decision in a written submission and, if selected as a regional finalist, an oral presentation.

 The MPC is open to all New Zealand secondary school economics students and runs annually from May to August.
+This year over 70 schools from Whangarei to Dunedin entered the competition.